Prosecco & Petals

-Bridal jewellery for a sweetheart neckline: A sweetheart or curve neckline shows off your décolletage and, as such, a pair of waterfall earrings will enhance your neckline.
+Bridal jewellery for a sweetheart neckline: A sweetheart or curve neckline shows off your décolletage and, as such, a pair of waterfall earrings will enhance your neckline even more.
 Alternatively, a simple pendant necklace that matches the dip of the sweetheart can be very flattering.

-Bridal jewellery for v neck wedding dresses: For brides who are confident to wear a v neckline dress, it is recommended to either enhance and draw attention by a pearl drop pendant or to opt for simplicity and instead opt for a simple bracelet.
+Bridal jewellery for v neck wedding dresses: For brides who are confident to wear a v neckline dress, it is recommended to either enhance and draw attention by a pearl drop pendant or opt for a simple piece that draws attention to another aspect of your bridal look.

 Bridal jewellery for illusion neckline wedding dress: If opting for an illusion neckline, it is recommended to avoid wearing a necklace, which could detract from the detail.
 Instead, it is wise to opt for a statement hairpiece, a jewelled belt or bracelet.

 Also, try to choose jewels and a design that will match the fabric and style of your wedding dress.
 As a general rule, classic pearls will enhance intricate lacing and sparkle is best matched with silky fabrics such as organza, chiffon and charmeuse.

-When shopping for bridal jewellery, try to resist that getting swept away by the sparkle and beauty of the pieces you see and opt for styles that will match and complete your look only.
+When shopping for bridal jewellery, try to resist getting swept away by the sparkle and, instead, opt for styles that will complete your look.
 It is wise to have pictures of your dress with you, a sample of the fabric and to wear your hair in a similar style to your wedding day.
 When looking at necklaces, hairpieces and bracelets, be bold and ask to try these on.

 If you are looking for a unique piece, it is best to try top craft marketplaces such as Etsy or Not on the High Street.
 If looking for designer deals, it is work trying TK Maxx (TJ Maxx in America.)